 Where: Celebration Park, 701 Angel Pkwy., Allen, TX 75002.

 Cost: Event is free.
 Cost for inflatables/activities/crafts run $2-$3 per time but all-inclusive wristbands (for the kids inflatables/climbing wall/activities) are available for $25 the day of the event.
-They can be purchased for $20 in advance at the Joe Farmer Recreation Center and the Don Rodenbaugh Natatorium starting June 3 through the day of the event at noon.
+Food is available for purchase on-site.
+Wristbands or tickets are required for some kids’ activities.

 Lawn chairs and coolers are permitted but no alcohol allowed.
 No pets.